 - Who should my child report bullying to?

-Under the National Administration Guidelines schools and kura must provide a “safe physical and emotional environment for students”.
+Schools and Kura must provide a safe physical and emotional environment for students.
 They should also have a self-review process to identify and address risks.

 - to be heard and responded to sensitively and not to be dismissed

 - to be told that the report will be investigated and that there will be a response

 - to receive feedback on the situation and to have the incident responded to in an appropriate way

 - to be protected from negative consequences of their reporting

 - that the school or kura will intervene and support initiators, targets and bystanders that are involved in bullying behaviour.